-Temporary spousal support is usually ordered by the court or agreed upon by the parties shortly after the date of separation.
-The purpose of temporary support is to maintain the status quo and permit the party’s take the time to reorganize their financial lives.
-If one spouse has not been working, he or she may need time to either get training or get a job.
+Temporary spousal support may be ordered by the court or agreed upon by divorcing parties shortly after their separation.
+The purpose of temporary support is to maintain the status quo and permit the party to take the time to reorganize their financial lives.
+If one spouse has not been working, he or she may need time to either get training or find a job.

 If a spouse has been married for longer than 10 years, they may have a right to life-time support.
 However, if the supported spouse has been out of the labor market for a period of time, they are expected to obtain training so they can get a job.

 The income tax consequences of spousal support affect the net amount received by the supported spouse.
 Spousal support is usually taxable as income to the recipient, and is deductible to the payer.
 Nontaxable spousal support can occur in negotiated settlements.

 Because spousal support involves as many different factors as child support, it is important to seek advice from an attorney if you believe your divorce may include spousal support.
 Ronda A. Middleton can help.
 Call 714-680-9777 or send an email inquiry to request a consultation.